Shane Byrne (footballer): Leicester City

-Byrne started his career at Dublin and was part of the youth team that reached the quarter finals of the FA Youth Cup in the 2010–11 season.
+Byrne started his career at Leicester City and was part of the youth team that reached the quarter-finals of the FA Youth Cup in the 2010–11 season.
 On the international transfer deadline day in 2011 Byrne withdrew from the Republic of Ireland U19 squad in order to move on loan to Bury.

 Bury (loan)

 In August 2011 Byrne moved on loan to Bury for an initial 3 months.
 Byrne made his professional début for the club against Sheffield United on 3 September 2011.
 In October he had his loan extended.
 He made his F.A.
 Cup debut on 12 November in a 2–0 defeat to Crawley Town.
 On 28 December Byrne signed the loan papers to extend his loan at Bury until the end of January.
 His time at Bury was curtailed after picking up an ankle injury at Colchester United on 10 December 2011.

 Bury confirmed on 14 August 2013 that Byrne had been released from his contract by mutual consent.